nurupo/ProjectTox-Qt-GUI/INSTALL.md

 ```
 On success, this will produce a `TOX-Qt-GUI.exe` binary.
 If you used Qt from qt-project webite, your binary would be dynamically linked to Qt's libraries, i.e. the executable would require Qt's dlls from `C:\wherever\is\your\Qt\installed\5.2.0\mingw48_32\bin\` in order to run.

-See [building using Qt Creator](#building-using-qt-creator) if you want to build the project by using Qt Creator IDE, rather than shell commands.
+See [building using Qt Creator](#building-using-qt-creator) if you want to build the project by using Qt Creator IDE, rather than command prompt.

 ##Building using Qt Creator